 Notes on Gluten Free Sourdough Sandwich Bread

-- The GF flours I tend to use are Bob's Red Mill GF 1:1 Baking Flour (the blue bag) and King Arthur GF Measure for Measure, which both aren't recommended for yeast recipes.
-This is due to not having enough protein in their make-up of flours and starches to create robust, tall, and strong bread.
-However, the photographed bread is made with Bob's Red Mill.
+- The gluten-free flours I typically use are Bob’s Red Mill GF 1:1 Baking Flour (blue bag) and King Arthur GF Measure for Measure.
+Neither is usually recommended for yeast breads because they don’t contain enough protein to create a tall, strong loaf.
+However, the bread pictured was made successfully using Bob’s Red Mill.
 The typically recommended GF flours for yeast recipes are:

 - Authentic Foods Steve's Gluten Free Bread Flour Blend